jaspermwilson/CogPsych-Data-and-Scripts/README.md

  **User Guide**

- In this guide 'DURATION' will stand in for the four different possible durations (48, 64, 120, 500) that can either take the form of "48 ms (short)" or just "48".
+ In this guide DURATION will stand in for the four different possible durations (48, 64, 120, 500) that can either take the form of "48 ms (short)" or just "48".

  **Files:**